Blank paper protest: Poland

-In 1924, a newspaper in Cracow responded to official censorship by including blank sheets of paper as a special supplement.
+In 1924, a newspaper in Kraków responded to official censorship by including blank sheets of paper as a special supplement.
 These were confiscated and a court upheld the seizure on the grounds that they had ridiculed the authorities "without presenting definite facts".

 Russia

 A Soviet political joke describes a disgruntled man holding up a white piece of paper in the street in protest and, when asked why, the protester replies that everyone knows what the paper is supposed to say.

 Protestors in the anti-war protests in Russia that followed the 2022 Russian invasion of Ukraine were arrested for holding up blank paper.

 United Kingdom

 Blank pieces of paper were used in protests that followed the death of Elizabeth II in September 2022.
 At St Giles' Cathedral in Edinburgh, protestors held up blank sheets of paper to protest the arrest of anti-monarchy demonstrators.
 In London, a barrister who held up a blank piece of paper in Parliament Square was asked for his details by Metropolitan Police officers, and told that he would be arrested under the Public Order Act if he wrote "Not My King" on the paper.

-In February 2023 in Cornwall, a man holding a blank piece of paper at a visit of the Prince and Princess of Wales was detained by police.
+In February 2023 in Cornwall, a man holding a blank piece of paper at a visit of Prince William and Catherine (Prince and Princess of Wales) was detained by police.